Codes and protocols

 Lawyers in Section 2 interviews

 On 6 June 2016 the SFO adopted new internal guidance on the process for inviting and handling requests for individuals interviewed under Section 2 of the Criminal Justice Act 1987 to be accompanied by a lawyer.
-The guidance is here.
+This guidance was amended on 28 February 2019 to allow an additional legal representative to attend the interview for the sole purpose of taking notes.
+This does not permit the recording or transcribing of the interview.
+The SFO guidance is here.
 Guidance for individuals attending Section 2 interviews is here and for lawyers, here.

 The Code for Crown Prosecutors sets out the two stage test which must be met before any prosecution is undertaken.
 The first stage requires there to be sufficient evidence for the prosecutor to consider that there is a “realistic prospect of conviction”.
 The second stage requires a weighing of public interest factors for and against undertaking a prosecution.
 The Code is issued by the Director of Public Prosecutions under S6 of the Prosecution of the Offences Act and is used by all SFO prosecutors